NYXFLOWER/GripNet/README.md

 ### Step 2: Dataset Preparation

+We constructed eight datasets for the experiments: three link prediction datasets (pose-0/1/2) and five node classification datasets (aminer and freebase-a/b/c/d).

-Download the datasets into the corresponding directories with the provided links and unzip them:
+The datasets need to be downloaded into the corresponding directories with the provided links and unzipped:

 - `.`: https://www.dropbox.com/s/hnt3v5890qozbtx/datasets.zip
 - `./baselines/`: https://www.dropbox.com/s/wieca61m7jw2zqv/datasets_baselines.zip

-; or use the following commands:
+Or, prepare the datasets using the following commands:

 ```bash
 wget https://www.dropbox.com/s/hnt3v5890qozbtx/datasets.zip